Tilton River

 The Tilton River is a tributary of the Cowlitz River, in the U.S. state of Washington.
-Named for territorial surveyor James Tilton, it flows for about 29 mi, entirely within Lewis County.
+Named for the first territorial surveyor for Washington Territory James Tilton (surveyor), it flows for about 29 mi, entirely within Lewis County.

 Course

 The Tilton River originates in the Cascade Range just north of Mount St. Helens and southwest of Mount Rainier.
 It flows south and west, joining the Cowlitz River in Lake Mayfield, near Mossyrock.